Marlins - Reds Prediction, Odds, Pick, How To Watch

 Why The Reds Could Cover The Spread

-The Reds come in today needing to figure out their pitching woes.
-In their six-game losing streak, Reds pitchers have surrendered 60 runs.
-The best game they have had was giving up just five runs in a loss to the Cubs.
-On the year they are 27th in team ERA, while sitting 27th in WHIP and 25th in opponent batting average.
-They send Brandon Williamson to the mound today with a 3-2 record and 4.85 ERA.
-In his first start in August, he got shelled.
-He went just 4.1 innings, giving up five runs with two home runs.
-That is a departure from the solid July he had.
-In July, Williamson went 25.2 innings and gave up just seven runs, good for a 2.45 ERA.
+The Reds got some quality pitching for the first time in a week yesterday.
+After giving up the early home run, Brandon Williamson settled in a took care of the Marlins.
+On the year they are 26th in team ERA, while sitting 26th in WHIP and 25th in opponent batting average.
+They send Luke Weaver to the mound today against the Marlins.
+He is 2-4 on the season with a 6.98 ERA.
+Last time out he went three innings, giving up four runs and taking the loss to the Cubs.
+He has one start against the Marlins this year.
+In that start, Weaver went 5.1 innings and have up just one run, but took the no-decision as the Reds lost 3-1.

 The Reds are getting some run production on offense still.
-On the season they are tied for seventh in runs scored while sitting 15th in batting average, 14th in slugging, and tenth in on-base percentage.
-In the last week, the majors RBI production has come from TJ Friedl and Joey Votto.
-Friedl is hitting .238 in the last week, with a .304 on-base percentage.
-He has five RBIs and three home runs with four runs scored.
-Joey Votto has a nearly identical stat line.
-He is also hitting .238 with a .304 on-base percentage.
-He also has five RBIs, three home runs, and four runs scored.
-The only difference between the two has been Votto has one more strikeout, and Friedl has stolen four bases.
+On the season they are sixth in runs scored while sitting 16th in batting average, 13th in slugging, and tenth in on-base percentage.
+It was the combination of TJ Friedl and Joey Votto again last night.
+Friedl is hitting .318 in the last week while slugging .818.
+He has seven RBIs and three home runs with four runs scored in the last week, while also hitting a triple and stealing four bases.
+Votto has five RBIs with the help of our home runs.
+He has also scored four times but is hitting just .190 in the last week.

-Spencer Steer also has contributed in the last week.
-While he is hitting just .200, he has four RBIs and five runs scored.
-He has done this with the help of two home runs and three doubles.
-The major issue for the offense lately has been some strikeouts.
-They have struck out as a team 74 times in the last seven games, good for over ten a game.
-That is led by Matt McLain and Elly De La Cruz.
-McClain has struck out 12 times while still hitting .276.
-De La Cruz has struck out 13 times while hitting just .200.
+Spencer Steer is also giving a good contribution.
+He is hitting .231 over the last week, but with four doubles and two home runs, he has driven in five runs and scored four times.
+Facing a left-handed pitcher today is a good thing for him.
+He is hitting .315 against lefties this year, with eight home runs and 28 RBIs.
+A left-handed pitcher is also good for Matt McClain.
+He is hitting .366 against lefties this year with five home runs and 14 RBIs.
+In the last week, he is hitting .320 with a home run and three RBIs, so his hot streak could continue in this one.

 Final Marlins-Reds Prediction & Pick